travis-ci/docs-travis-ci-com/user/deployment/google-app-engine.md

 The --add command automatically adds the decryption step to the .travis file.

+Keep in mind that the above command has to run in your project directory, so it can modify the `.travis.yml` for you.

 More detailed instructions for encrypting keys using Travis can be found [here](http://docs.travis-ci.com/user/encrypting-files/).

-The keyfile defaults to `service-account.json` if you omit the configuration line.

-Keep in mind that the above command has to run in your project directory, so it can modify the `.travis.yml` for you.

-See [this link](https://github.com/googlecloudplatform/continuous-deployment-demo/tree/appengine_travis_deploy) for an example
-App Engine app with a Travis deployment configured.

 ### Project to deploy